Book Your Energy Performance Certificate

-The EPC certificate will grade the energy efficiency levels of the property with a rating from A-G; A being the most efficient, G being the least.
+The EPC certificate will grade the energy efficiency levels of the property with a rating from A-G; A being the most efficient, and G being the least.
 Naturally, the higher the rating, the more energy-efficient the building is.
 Currently, the average rating for a home in the UK is D - E.

 In a similar scale to the labels when buying new electrical devices, the energy efficiency of properties is graded on a sliding bar graph with a color scale from green to red to indicate their energy requirements or consumption.
 The certificate shows both current and potential ratings for both the Energy Efficiency Rating and the Environmental Impact (CO2) Rating.

 In April 2018, Minimum Energy Efficiency Standards came into force in England and Wales.
 MEES makes it a legal requirement for all privately owned properties to have an EPC rating of at least an 'E' before they are let.
-From April 2020, MEES will be extended to existing lettings of residential property and in April 2023 to existing lettings of commercial property.MEES do not apply to:
+From April 2020, MEES has extended to existing lettings of residential property and in April 2023 to existing lettings of commercial property.

-Short or very long terms lets.
+Short or very long terms lets

 MEES does not apply to rentals of less than six months or more than 99 years.

-Third party consent.
+Third party consent

 These types of exemptions are based not on the details of the property itself, but on the relationships between tenants and landlords.
 If a tenant, superior landlord or planning body either refuse consent for the improvements MEES requires, or require conditions that the landlord cannot comply with, the landlord can claim exemption.
 However, it is essential that you use all reasonable means to come to an agreement and gain consent before applying for this form of exemption.

-Buildings occupied solely under licence.
+Buildings occupied solely under licence

 MEES only applies to buildings occupied under a “Relevant Tenancy”.
-This includes an assured tenancy, a regulated tenancy and domestic agricultural tenancies.
+This includes an assured tenancy, a regulated tenancy, and domestic agricultural tenancies.
 If the occupier is present only under a licence to occupy the MEES requirements will not apply as there is no tenancy.

-Social housing schemes.
+Social housing schemes